Sure Dividend

 Caterpillar is closely tied to global economic growth and commodity prices.
 Its customers extract resources from the earth and build and construct a wide variety of structures, so economic growth is key to funding that development.

-This leads to some fairly extreme cyclicality in Caterpillar’s results, which then sees the stock swing wildly between extremes of the sentiment scale.
+This leads to fairly extreme cyclicality in Caterpillar’s results, with the stock swinging wildly across the extremes of the sentiment scale.

-The coronavirus pandemic weighed heavily on the company, but the global economic recovery that ensued enabled Caterpillar to become highly profitable in 2021.
-In 2022, this theme continued, and Caterpillar is offsetting increased manufacturing costs with increased pricing.
-Caterpillar looks poised to generate record results in 2023.
+The coronavirus pandemic weighed heavily on the company, but the ensuing global economic recovery enabled Caterpillar to become highly profitable in 2021 and 2022.
+Caterpillar is offsetting higher manufacturing costs with higher prices.

 Competitive Advantages & Recession Performance